rogerbinns/apsw/_sources/exceptions.rst.txt

 .. exception:: ExecutionCompleteError

-  A statement is complete but you try to run it more anyway!
+  Execution of the statements is complete and cannot be run further.

 .. exception:: ExecTraceAbort